 However, that information was countered with a new report by the Citizen Times in Apr.
 2014 that stated it could be Lawrence's extremely busy production schedule on other films that is delaying the release as she hasn't been available to do ADR (automated dialogue replacement) for the film, which would be necessary before its release.

-Back in March, Richard Bridgland, Serena's production designer, posted stills of Lawrence and Cooper in character during the shooting of the movie (if you would like to view them, you can find the complete set of photos here).
-Bridgland did this seemingly without permission from anyone related to the movie, which is more more evidence that suggests audiences probably won't see this film anytime in the near future.
+Back in Mar.
+2014, Richard Bridgland, Serena's production designer, posted stills of Lawrence and Cooper in character during the shooting of the movie (if you would like to view them, you can find the complete set of photos here).
+Bridgland did this seemingly without permission from anyone related to the movie, which is more evidence that suggests audiences probably won't see this film anytime in the near future.
 Meanwhile, Beir has a new film that will premiere at this year's Toronto International Film Festival, which is entitled A Second Chance.
 She has yet to speak out on the status of Serena and the film still has no known distributor.

 It seems slightly odd that this film is having this much trouble getting released, especially with Lawrence being one of the most sought after actresses in Hollywood.
 That, coupled with Cooper's own brand of star power seems like the perfect recipe for another successful trip to the top of the box office and more Academy Award nominations.
 It's easy to assume that there is some other reason that this film has been placed in a never ending purgatory and it appears that we could be waiting quite a while to find out exactly what that reason is.